 As a reminder, all entrances to the hospital campus will be closed and locked.
-Any essential visitor and all employees and medical staff must access the building at these locations:
+All persons entering the facility must access the building at these locations:

-In addition to these two external entrance visitor screening locations, the following locations at our patient care areas will also have a visitor screening station:
+In addition to these external entrance locations where visitor self-screening is occurring, the following locations will also have visitor self-screening:

 CHRISTUS Cancer Treatment Center